srindom/medusa-validation-benchmarks/README.md

 ## Input

-10000 dummy request payloads for Order Filters have been generated.
+100000 dummy request payloads for Order Filters have been generated.
 The project runs validation on all of them in sequence using Joi's `validate` function and class-validator's `validateSync` function.

+The timing was performed over 10 runs and the results show the average time for a run.

 ## Result

+Tested on a MacBook Air (M1, 2020)

-- **class-validator + class-transformer**: completes in 1199 ms
+- **class-validator + class-transformer**: takes on avg 1115.3
-- **Joi validation**: completes in 23983 ms
+- **Joi validation**: takes on avg 1369.9

 ```
 $ yarn benchmark
 yarn run v1.22.11
 $ ts-node ./src/benchmark.ts
-class-validator starting 1635930064900
-class-validator ended 1635930066099
+class-validator avg: 1115.3
-Delta 1199
-Joi Validation starting 1635930066099
-Joi validation ended 1635930090082
-Delta 23983
+joi avg: 1369.9
-✨  Done in 25.95s.
+✨  Done in 25.85s.
 ```

 ## Conclusion